View over Lake Thun from Thun Castle

 It’s worth allowing a couple of hours to visit the Castle which houses an exhibition gallery and a well-restored interior, including the Knights’ Hall, and lots of interactive displays and information boards (in English, German and French).

-Throughout the castle you can learn about the history of Thun dating back to the Middle Ages and see artefacts that were used during this time.
+Throughout the castle you can learn about the history of Thun dating back to the Middle Ages and see artifacts that were used during this time.

 After working your way slowly up the various floors of the castle, you can climb each of the four towers.
 It’s worth the effort for the incredible views over the city and lake and to the snow-capped mountains in the distance.